 What to do if – the machine is not moving when you step on the pedal

-When the machine stops working it can be two extremes – either it signals the end of your sewing machine or it is all about a very simple solvable problem.
+When the machine stops working it can be two scenarios – either it signals the end of your sewing machine or it is all about a very simple solvable problem.

 First and foremost see if the foot pedal is working or not.
 See if it is plugged on properly.
 Is the foot pedal jammed.
 It may stay in this position if it is not corrected.